SRI-CSL/yices2/doc/sphinx/source/overview.rst

 ------------

 Yices 2 can be downloaded at http://yices.csl.sri.com.
-You can either get a source distribution or a binary distribution for Linux, Mac OS X, or Windows.
+You can either get a source distribution, or a binary distribution for Linux, Mac OS X, or Windows.

 Installing from the Source
 ..........................